Siluryan/CCNA-3/lab-2.2.13.md

 ```
 ### Part 3: Configure Passive Interfaces

 Configure the OSPF process on each of the three routers with the passive-interface command.
+The passive-interface command will prevent the OSPF process from sending unnecessary routing protocol traffic out LAN interfaces.
 ```yaml
 Lan Interface:
 · R1: g0/0/0